Use Poll Templates in Online Church Meetings (+ Sample Poll Questions)

 Using temples allows you to save your favorite or most frequently used polls, making them readily available for each meeting.
 No more re-typing or copying and pasting the same questions over again.
 Take out the few extra steps to you need to engage with your community and take some of the pressure off of being a host or moderator.

-If you’re looking for good poll questions for church, poll questions to engage your congregation at your next online meeting, we have you covered.
-Use this as a launching point to build off of as you continue to consider how your church might best utilize polling for online meetings.
+Keep reading for good poll questions for church, poll questions to engage your congregation at your next online meeting.
+Use this as a launching point as you continue to consider how your church might utilize polling for online meetings.

 1. Connection Card Questions for Polls